maximus1094/py-algovis/README.md

 ## Description
+Currently the system is at a very early stage of development. <br />
 Simple system built to visualize A*Search algorithm. <br />
 The system consists of 2 parts - Visualization and A*Search logic.